dotnet/docs-aspire/docs/azure/integrations-overview.md

 > [!TIP]
 > By default, when you call any of the Bicep-related APIs, a call is also made to <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning%2A> that adds support for generating Azure resources dynamically during application startup.

-> [!NOTE]
-> The `AddAzureProvisioning` API is not to be confused with the `Azure.Provisioning` libraries. `Azure.Provisioning` is a set of libraries that lets you use C# to generate Bicep, whereas `AddAzureProvisioning` is an API that registers services in DI so when you run, the Azure resources get provisioned.

 #### Reference Bicep files